salmer/CppDeveloperRoadmap/English/Books/Senior.md

 # Senior

+## C++

+- There are no concrete advice about books for seniors.
+At this grade, you should already know the foundations of C++ well enough.
+There is only one challenge for you: to monitor the latest standards and new features for C++ or tools for C++ ecosystem.

 ## Team management

 - [J. Hank Rainwater - Herding Cats: A Primer for Programmers Who Lead Programmers ](https://www.amazon.com/Herding-Cats-Primer-Programmers-Lead/dp/1590590171)